ialbert/biostar-central/docs/engine-concepts.md

 Not all user types have access to all functionality.
 For example a VISITOR may see projects but not execute recipes.

+### Delete/Restore

+Users may delete data/recipes/results that they create.
+Their recyle bin store these entries and they may

+### FTP Access

+(work in progress)

+To facilitate large scale file exchange the site also contains a virtual FTP server that can be used to access files.
+This allows users to bypass the awkward web base upload/download interfaces.
+Run

+    make ftp

+then connect with your client.